 Snap Cap Closure:

 Water reservoirs with snap cap closures require that you unscrew the closure for refilling.
 If you are buying this type of water reservoir, check that the opening is wide enough to put your hand inside for easy cleaning.
-The closure should also tighten quickly – CamelBak’s closures for example tighten in just ¼ turn.
+The closure should also seal up quickly – CamelBak’s closures for example tighten in just ¼ turn.

 Wide Slide Closure: